 But when one is in the business of selling hard-to-sell spirits, here is how peddling Blanche d’Armagnac goes:

-So, we decided to change that.
-Get more of this fantastic liquid to the mouth of the people who care about good booze.
+So, we decided to get more of this fantastic liquid to the mouth of the people who care about good booze.

 Distillation